Manikata: Għajn Tuffieħa Bay

-Literally translates into "Apple’s Spring".
-It is located just east of Golden Bay, one of three bays carved out of the cliffs.
+Literally translates into "Apple’s Spring", the bay is located just east of Golden Bay, one of three bays carved out of the cliffs.
 It is situated at the bottom of Wied tal-Pwales (Pwales Valley).
 The sea is deep blue and aquamarine water interspersed with emerald and white stretches of sand.

 Golden Bay

-Golden Bay (Il-Mixquqa) is another one of the few sandy beaches located on the north western coast of Malta.
+Golden Bay (Il-Mixquqa) is another one of the few sandy beaches located on the north-western coast of Malta.
 The sand at the edge of the water at this bay is peppered with small pebbles.
 The water here can be quite rough at times.
-As you swim away from the beach, the currents can be quite strong.
+Swimming away from the beach, the currents can be quite strong.

 Different periods

 Bronze Age

 A lot of cart ruts are found around Manikata.
 These probably date to a period between the Bronze Age and the Roman Era.
 One particular line of cart ruts surfaces from under the trees in the Miżieb area, proceeds towards the parish church and goes towards the cliffs hanging above Mejjiesa Bay.